0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Windows/Medium/2025-10-21-htb-intelligence.md

 ![dark mode only](/assets/img/posts/htb/machines/windows/medium/intelligence/intelligence_15.png){: .dark .w-75 .shadow .rounded-10 w='1212' h='668' }

 We can see that in the file `2020-06-04-upload.pdf`, it includes a guide for new accounts.
-Within it it mentions to login using a username and the default password of: `NewIntelligenceCorpUser9876`.
+Within it, it mentions to login using a username and the default password of: `NewIntelligenceCorpUser9876`.
 Knowing the default password is very beneficial for us since we are able to leverage this and attempt a password spraying attack against users of the target domain `intelligence.htb`.

 Additionally, in the file `2020-12-30-upload.pdf`, we can see the details of an internal IT update.
 It appears there had been some outages with the web servers and someone by the name of `Ted` had created a script to help notify if the outage occurs again.
 Further, there is discussion of locking down the `service accounts`.
 This indicates two things:
 1. `Ted` is a technical employee, we can keep an eye out if we see anything related to this user.